Looking at the Past and Learning from the emerging future.

 During the learning experience, we will analyze, identify and recognize the impact of the Holocaust during WWII on Jews as well as other groups.
 Exemplify how groups were treated badly because they were different.

-CPALM SS.912.A.6.3 Analyze, identify and recognize the impact of Holocaust during WWII on Jews as well as other groups.
+CPALM SS.912.A.6.3 Analyze, identify and recognize the impact of the Holocaust during WWII on Jews as well as other groups.
 Recognize that groups may be treated badly because they are different.

-The importance of the learning experience is expressed in Florida Statue 1003.42 (g)
+The importance of the learning experience is expressed in Florida Statue 1003.42 (g) which reads:

 “The history of the Holocaust (1933-1945), the systematic, planned annihilation of European Jews and other groups by Nazi Germany, a watershed event in the history of humanity, to be taught in a manner that leads to an investigation of human behavior, an understanding of the ramifications of prejudice, racism, and stereotyping, and an examination of what it means to be a responsible and respectful person, for the purposes of encouraging tolerance of diversity in a pluralistic society and for nurturing and protecting democratic values and institutions.”